KarolJunde/aws-iac-chaosgears/README.md

 Project created only for testing purpose.
-Terraform, Packer, Jenkins.
+Terraform, Ansible, Aminator, Spinnaker,.
 The goal is to create CI/CD pipeline, which creates AWS environment.